eventide-project/mimic/README.md

 ## Recording Invocations of a Mimic Object

 A mimic can be optionally configured to to record invocations made against it.
+When the mimic's methods are invoked, the invocation and its arguments will be recorded.

-Recording is activated using the `record` named parameter.
+Recording is activated using the `record` keyword parameter.

 ``` ruby
 class SomeClass